-The qualitative findings demonstrate that while the Figure 13: Broken clay lockbox in rationale behind the intervention was largely understood by the female members of the household, a few found the idea of saving money in a lockbox 'childish'.
-Additionally, maintenance and sustained use of the lock box was difficult due to the inter district variability in the kinds of lockboxes distributed (some of them received lockboxes made of clay while others received plastic ones).
-The clay lockboxes broke within a few weeks of receiving them as children would play with them.
+The qualitative findings demonstrate that, while the rationale behind the intervention was largely understood by the female members of the household, a few found the idea of saving money in a lockbox 'childish'.
+Additionally, maintenance and sustained use of the lockbox was difficult due to the inter-district variability in the kinds of lockboxes distributed (some of them received lockboxes made of clay which broke easily).
+The clay lockboxes broke within a few weeks of receiving them, as children would play with them.

-Respondents made a distinction between small time toilet repairs and toilet cleaning and maintenance; the money saved was used for the latter.
-Overall, we found that there wasn't any perceptible reduction in anxiety associated with maintenance and repair of toilets because of the intervention.
-From our gualitative work, we conclude that this could be due to two reasons.
-Firstly, interviewed households did not seem to be very worried about toilet related expenses and reported that they were able to budget for it in the monthly household expenses.
-Secondly, many households hadn't undertaken repair or maintenance of the toilet at the time of data collection and all their responses to these questions were hypothetical.
+Respondents made a distinction between small toilet repairs and toilet cleaning and maintenance; the money saved was used for the latter.
+Overall, we found that there was not any perceptible reduction in anxiety associated with maintenance and repair of toilets because of the intervention.
+From our qualitative work, we conclude that this could be due to two reasons.
+Firstly, interviewed households did not seem to be very worried about toilet-related expenses and reported that they were able to budget for them in the monthly household expenses.
+Secondly, many households had not undertaken repair or maintenance of the toilet at the time of data collection and all their responses to these questions were hypothetical.